 How can Japanese knotweed damage my property?

 That’s why the Royal Institution of Chartered Surveyors views knotweed as a potential risk if found within seven metres of your house.
 The potential for damage is so severe that you could be sued if Japanese knotweed is found to have spread from your garden to your neighbour’s land.
-However, the good news is you can prevent Japanese knotweed causing damage by taking action to remove it.
+However, the good news is, you can prevent Japanese knotweed from causing damage by taking action to remove it.

 How can I get rid of Japanese knotweed?